How to Increase Your Research Citations (Practical Guide for Researchers)

 10. Develop a Coherent Research Agenda

 Publishing related studies over time can establish thematic continuity.
-Consistent research focus may support recognition within a scholarly field.
+A consistent research focus may support recognition within a scholarly field.

 Final Remarks